 The FMCSA, the U.S. Department of Transportation’s federal motor carrier safety agency, hosts webinars dedicated to the ELD rule implementation process.
 The sessions feature driver-focused presentations and panel discussions and include the agency’s ELD rule.
 The FMCSA has outlined drivers’ and carriers’ key points and responsibilities in the transition.

 The ELD rule is mandated under Section 32301(b) of the Commercial Motor Vehicle Safety Enhancement Act, which was passed as part of MAP-21 (Pub.
 L. 112-141, 126 Stat.
 405, 786-788, July 6, 2012).
-It asks the Secretary of Transportation to issue regulations regulating the use of electronic logging devices (ELDs) in interstate commerce for commercial motor vehicles (CMVs) driven by drivers who are required to keep duty status records (RODS).
+It asks the Secretary of Transportation to issue regarding regulating the use of electronic logging devices (ELDs) in interstate commerce for commercial motor vehicles (CMVs) driven by drivers who are required to keep duty status records (RODS).

 The ELD rule is as follows: